 This course provides an overview of the activities related to human resource administration and the role of human resource professionals in organizations.
 Topics include employment law, equal employment, job design, human resource planning, staffing (recruitment, selection, and placement), training and development, performance management, employee retention, employee relations, and compensation and benefits.

-This course develops students’ understanding of recruitment and selection strategies, hiring aligned with organization-specific competencies and goals, and recruitment and training methods.
+This course develops students’ understanding of recruitment and selection strategies, hiring aligned with organization-specific competencies, goals, and training methods.
 Students will have an opportunity to view recruitment, hiring, and training as a central part of an organization’s strategic plan, learning to measure the costs associated with hiring, training, and turnover rate.
-Topics will include issues of equity and inclusion within full-cycle recruiting, use of social media, data analytics, and HR software/database systems, as well as outsourcing, and contingent and temporary workforce management.
+Topics will include issues of equity and inclusion within full-cycle recruiting, use of social media, data analytics, and HR software/database systems, as well as outsourcing, and contingent and temporary workforce strategy management.

 Today’s business professionals, particularly HR specialists, must be aware of the many aspects of employee relations and negotiations, including those pertaining to both union and non-union employees.
 This course will cover labor history (both domestically and globally), as well as all aspects of employee relations, including simple and complex negotiations.
 Specific areas include legal foundations and issues, unions (collective bargaining, union contract administration, work stoppages, decertification/certification, worker-employer rights, grievance administration), and negotiation tactics.
 Attention will also be paid to international/global relations and negotiations, as well as business mergers, acquisitions, and sales.